Distributed Query Planner

 MultiExtendedOpNodes are directly above the

 MultiCollect nodes.
-They are then split into a master and a worker part and the worker part is pushed down below the
+They are then split into a coordinator and a worker part and the worker part is pushed down below the

 This section needs to be expanded.